-Here at Fethiye Times we love to bring you articles about the many and varied activities there are to do in Fethiye and surrounding areas.
+Here at Fethiye Times, we love to bring you articles about the many and varied activities there are to do in Fethiye and surrounding areas.

-Unfortunately that isn’t always the case and local search and rescue teams are called out on a regular basis to “find and rescue” people who are lost, have injured themselves and worse.
+Whilst experienced walkers are well-versed in the right equipment for hiking and generally take the necessary precautions to stay safe, unfortunately, that isn’t always the case and local search and rescue teams are called out on a regular basis to “find and rescue” people who are lost, have injured themselves and worse.

 Be sensible and stay safe

 Hiking can be a most enjoyable experience but without the right gear, it can quickly turn into a nightmare.
 Here’s a list of things to take with you or do to stay safe:

 Plan your route and tell someone where you are going.
 If you decide to make any changes to your route, let someone know.
 Take a map of the route and a compass for if you stray off the path and lose your bearings.

 It’s a good idea to check the weather forecast before you leave as it can change quickly in the winter months.
 Check sunset time too so you don’t accidentally get caught in the dark.

 Make sure you have your mobile phone with you, fully charged and programmed with relevant phone numbers, including Emergency Services 112

 If the battery life isn’t great on your phone, invest in a battery pack, charge it and take it with you.